saghul/tornaduv/README.rst

 In order to use tornado-pyuv, Tornado needs to be instructed to use our IOLoop.
-In order to do that add the following lines at the beginning of your project, before importing anything from Tornado:
+In order to do that add the following lines at the beginning of your project:

 ::

+    from tornado.ioloop import IOLoop
-    import tornado_pyuv
+    from tornado_pyuv import UVLoop
-    tornado_pyuv.install()
+    IOLoop.configure(UVLoop)

 Testing